silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

   * Linux/Unix/BSD
   * Microsoft Windows XP SP3, Vista, Windows 7, Server 2008, Server 2008 R2
   * Mac OS X 10.4+

+### Why doesn't SilverStripe 3 work with PHP 7?
+Unfortunately, SilverStripe has classes named the same as PHP reserved words, such as "Int" and "Float".
+This means that we are unable to make SilverStripe 3 support PHP 7 without breaking backward compatibility.
+SilverStripe 4 will work with PHP 7 and will be released in 2016.
+Until then, we recommend that you use PHP 5.6.

 ## Web server hardware requirements